What Is BENLYSTA?

 - dizziness or loss of balance

-- difficulty talking or walking, or loss of vision.
+- difficulty talking or walking, or

 The most common side effects of BENLYSTA include: